-- that the registered domain name is identical or confusingly similar to a mark in which the Complainant holds a valid registration issued by a jurisdiction that conducts a substantive examination of trademark applications prior to registration; - ii. and that the Registrant has no legitimate right or interest to the domain name and; - iii. the domain was registered and is being used in bad faith. - g) A non-exclusive list of circumstances that demonstrate bad faith registration and use by the Registrant include: - i.
-Registrant has registered or acquired the domain name primarily for the purpose of selling, renting or otherwise transferring the domain name registration to the complainant who is the owner of the trademark or service mark or to a competitor of that complainant, for valuable consideration in excess of documented out-of pocket costs directly related to the domain name; or - ii.
-Registrant has registered the domain name in order to prevent the trademark holder or service mark from reflecting the mark in a corresponding domain name, provided that Registrant has engaged in a pattern of such conduct; or - iii.
-Registrant registered the domain name primarily for the purpose of disrupting the business of a competitor; or - iv.
-By using the domain name Registrant has intentionally attempted to attract for commercial gain, Internet users to Registrant's web site or other on-line location, by creating a likelihood of confusion with the complainant's mark as to the source, sponsorship, affiliation, or endorsement of Registrant's web site or location or of a product or service on that web site or location. - Finally, the Complainant will attest that the Complaint is not being filed for any improper basis and that there is a sufficient good faith basis for filing the Complaint.
+- 1.2.6.2. that the Registrant has no legitimate right or interest to the domain name; and - 1.2.6.3. that the domain was registered and is being used in bad faith. - g) A non-exclusive list of circumstances that demonstrate bad faith registration and use by the Registrant include: - Registrant has registered or acquired the domain name primarily for the purpose of selling, renting or otherwise transferring the domain name registration to the complainant who is the owner of the trademark or service mark or to a competitor of that complainant, for valuable consideration in excess of documented out-of pocket costs directly related to the domain name; or - Registrant has registered the domain name in order to prevent the trademark holder or service mark from reflecting the mark in a corresponding domain name, provided that Registrant has engaged in a pattern of such conduct; or